0001-0110/Capsule-launcher/README.md

 Coming soon:
 - Slowdown and poison capsules
+- Static combat robots (for defenders and destroyers)
 - Handle quality
 - Make this turret not placable in space
 - support without space age (still in discussion)